jacobdensford/jacobdensford.com/pages/adventure-planning.md

 ## Scenes

 Make a list of other potential scenes, six to twelve of them, that could logically follow the first.
 Keep these brief and vague.
-None of them should be longer than a single sentence.
+None of them should be longer than a sentence or two.

 ## Locations